ktyler-aerospike/moodle-to-linkedin-post-serverless-function/README.md

 1. Click **Services** in the side bar.
 1. Along the top find the **(...)
 Write a function link**
 1. Choose **Use an inline editor to create a function** (you could alternatively choose the GitHub option)
-1. GIve your service a name.
+1. Give your service a name.
 1. Choose a region near your moodle instance.
 1. Set the endpoint to **Python 3.10**
 1. Choose **Allow Public Access** during initial set up for ease of testing.
 (Later you will lock it down)
 1. Click **Create**.

 1. Replace the **requirements.txt** and **main.py** file contents with the file contents from this repo.
 1. Add an **app.py** file like the one in this repo.
 1. Change the function entrypoint to **linkedinposter**
 1. Click **Save and redeploy**

 1. After the redeployment is complete, find 🖊️ **Edit & deploy new revision** near the top of the page and click it.
 1. You are on the **Containers** MAIN tab.
 1. Halfway down the **Containers** page look for the blue second-level "tab" called **Settings**.
 Choose **Variables & Secrets** (tag next to it)